bytebase/bytebase/docs/design/gh-ost-integration.md

 ## Overview

-Currently, bytebase runs DDL statements directly on databases.
+Currently, Bytebase runs DDL statements directly on databases.
 With this feature, users can choose to use gh-ost to migrate MySQL versions 5.6 or greater.

 ### gh-ost: a brief introduction (quoted from gh-ost docs)